Rakshit2214/Rakshit_QA_HackToHire/README.md

 - Google Colab or any Python environment
 - Streamlit for the frontend
 - Python libraries: `nltk`, `re`, `pandas`, `numpy`, `matplotlib`, `seaborn`, `plotly`, `transformers`, `scikit-learn`
+- Files in the drive link present in the Installation section.

 ### Installation Steps
 1. Clone the repository: